MagicMirrorOrg/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-Multimonth by BKeyport](https://github.com/BKeyport/MMM-Multimonth)

-1. Issue: The license in the package.json (MIT-Modern-Variant) doesn't match the license file (NOASSERTION).
+1. Issue: The license in the package.json (MIT) doesn't match the license file (NOASSERTION).
 2. No compatible or wrong license field in 'package.json' or LICENSE file.
 Without that, we can't use an image.
 3. Recommendation: Found `new Date()` in file `MMM-Multimonth.js`: Consider replacing it by `new Date(Date.now())`.
 It's helpfull for time related debugging. : [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).